About Me

 My name is Jacqueline Balassa.
 I am a painter of Contemporary Landscape working in oils, gouache and graphite pencil drawing based in Sydney, Australia.

 I have a BFA, MArt and MFA, all in painting, from the College of Fine Art, UNSW.
 I also studied in Florence, Italy at the Accademia delle Belle Arti di Firenze and privately with Professor Christian Snyders.
+In addition I studied at the Julian Ashton Art School in Sydney.

 I am the daughter of migrants who fled turmoil and persecution in Europe.
 They instilled in me a love of European visual art and taught me to love and respect the natural environment.